 An interim manual process has been implemented to capture increased detail for each instance where repairs are carried out on a Headlease property and staff have been trained on this process.
-This manual process will remain in place until the IT solution is finalised.

-The pending IT solution for managing Headlease will include the capturing of all steps, quotes and invoices related to each instance of repair, allowing for automation of key headlease management activities.
+The pending IT solution for managing Headlease will include the capturing of all steps, quotes and invoices related to each instance of repair.